pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 ## Populate the database

-Now we can populate MongoDB and set up our Pulumi file to autopopulate the next time we deploy.
+Now we can populate MongoDB and set up our Pulumi program to autopopulate the next time we deploy.
 First, copy the `products.json` file into the same directory as your {{% langfile %}} file.

 ```bash
 cp app/data/products.json .